Vineet McCarty: Naval career

 McCarty (right) as FOCWF with Vice Admiral A. B. Singh, FOC-in-C WNC.

 In the rank of Captain, McCarty served as the defence adviser to the High Commissioner of India to the Republic of Singapore.
 During this tenure, he had concurrent accreditation to the Republic of the Philippines.
 He also served as the Command Plans officer at Headquarters Eastern Naval Command.
 In 2017, he attended the National Defence College, New Delhi.
-As a Commodore, he served as the Commodore (Naval Plans) at naval headquarters.
+As a Commodore, he served as the Commodore (Naval Plans) at Naval headquarters, New Delhi.

 Flag rank

 McCarty was promoted to flag rank in February 2020 and was appointed Assistant Chief of Naval Staff (Staff Requirements) (ACNS SR) at naval headquarters.